Orlando Sá: Fulham

 At the end of the 2011 transfer window, Sá joined Premier League club Fulham on a free transfer, with Porto retaining 25% of his economic rights.
 He made his official debut for his new team in a Football League Cup tie against Chelsea at Stamford Bridge on 21 September (penalty shootout loss), and first appeared in the Premier League at West Bromwich Albion three days later, playing the full 90 minutes in a 0–0 draw.

-Sá scored his first and only goal for Fulham on 31 December 2011, putting the visitors ahead in the seventh minute of the tie against Norwich City, in an eventual 1–1 draw.
+Sá scored his only goal on 31 December 2011, putting the visitors ahead in the seventh minute of an eventual 1–1 draw at Norwich City.
 Early into the season, he struggled with the pace of the English game, but went on to adapt physically after a few months in the country, also stating he was improving his ability in the English language.

 Before the 2012–13 campaign started, Sá said he was going to improve at Fulham and told the club's official website: "I feel that this is a really important pre-season for me, I want to be really prepared ahead of the new campaign because I want this year to be my year.
 I hope that I can score more goals like the one I got against Norwich.
 That was a good moment for me and I hope I will have many more moments like the one I experienced at Carrow Road".
 On 30 June 2012, however, his contract was terminated by mutual agreement.

 AEL Limassol

-On 30 July 2012, Sá signed a three-year contract with AEL Limassol.
+On 30 July 2012, Sá signed a three-year deal with AEL Limassol.
 He scored his first goal in European competition on 6 December, helping his team achieve a 3–0 home win against Olympique de Marseille in the group stage of the UEFA Europa League.

 Sá kickstarted the 2013–14 campaign by netting five times in only three Cypriot First Division matches.
 Coincidentally, the three opponents that suffered his accuracy in the first round of matches, Ethnikos Achna FC, APOEL FC and Enosis Neon Paralimni FC, met the same fate in the second.